SERA - Labour's Environment Campaign in partnership with Greenpeace and BBIA

 - Chair – Leonie Cooper AM Deputy Chair, London’s Environment Committee

-- Sue Hayman MP - Shadow Environment Secretary & Rural Affairs
+- Sue Hayman MP - Shadow Secretary of state for Environment, Food & Rural Affairs

 - David Newman – Managing Director of Bio-Based and Biodegradable Industries Association

-- Henri Allen – Head of Operations at A Plastic Planet
+- John Higginson – Head of Communications at A Plastic Planet

 A truck load of plastic every minute ends up in our oceans; 85% of all ocean litter.
 And as Blue Planet powerfully showed the nation, plastic is not only destroying our environment its polluting the food chain.
 But, change is happening.
 The EU has announced plans for a ban on single use plastics within two years.
 Business and charities have started to commit to phase out single use plastics.
 But, we need rapid action at all levels and a comprehensive plan covering all plastic waste, not just single use packaging, but tyre dust, nurdles and microfibers.